Women's Club By Laws

-The Handicap Chairperson shall follow the handicap system as set forth by the USGA, and is responsible for the handicaps of the CCWGA members.
+The Handicap Chairperson shall follow the handicap system as set forth by the USGA, and is responsible for verifying the accuracy of the CCWGA member handicaps.

 The Handicap Committee shall ensure compliance with the USGA Handicap System.
 It shall review members' handicap indexes at least once a year and resolve any disputes that arise.

 The Handicap Committee shall consist of three members.
-The Chairperson, appointed by the President, shall serve as Chair and shall appoint two additional members and announce those names at the first Board meeting each year.
+The Handicap Chairperson, the Capitol City Golf Club Head Golf Pro and one additional appointed member.
+The names will be announced at the first Board meeting each year.

-The Rules Committee shall consist of the Vice President, who is the Chairperson, the current CCWGA President and the golf professional.
+The Rules Committee shall consist of the Rules Committee Chairperson, the Vice President, the current CCWGA President and the Capitol City Golf Club Head Golf Pro.
 The committee shall ensure the members abide by USGA and applicable local rules.

-The By-laws Committee shall consist of four (4) members appointed by the President, who will serve as Chairperson.
+The By-laws Committee shall consist of a minimum of four (4) members appointed by the President, who will serve as Chairperson.

 The By-laws and Standing Rules shall be reviewed by the By-laws Committee at least every five (5) years.